alpiepho/css-grid-resume/README.md

 for seperators
 - class "postseperator?"
 - use :before and :after for "- ITEM -"
-- can I use css repeat instead of explicit grid items?
+- can I use css repeat instead of explicit grid items? not sure...more difficult to debug
+- change px to rem